ibnuda/fpmortals/manuscript/complete.md

     def interrupt[E2](t: Throwable): IO[E2, Unit]
   }
 ~~~~~~~~

-We can use fibers to achieve a form of optimistic concurrency control.
-Consider
-the case where we have `data` that we need to analyse, but we also need to
-validate it.
-We can optimistically begin the analysis and cancel the work if the
-validation fails, which is performed in parallel.

 Kita dapat menggunakan fiber untuk mencapai bentuk kontrol konkuren optimistis.
 Anggap sebuah situasi dimana kita mempunyai `data` yang harus kita analis namun